Where to Start with Classic Books: Helpful Reading Tips for Beginners

 We’d recommend the all-time classics:

-First published in 1908, this treasured coming-of-age story chronicles the journey of a little red-headed orphan, Anne Shirley, as she struggles to settle into her new life on Prince Edward Island.
+First published in 1908, this coming-of-age story chronicles the journey of Anne as she struggles to settle into her new life on Prince Edward Island.

 Told through the eyes of a handsome young foal named Black Beauty, this classic novel is a story of kindness, strength, and an unbreakable spirit.